 In this day and age, wearing a face mask to protect you and others around you, is becoming more and more the norm.
 It is now a social norm to wear a mask in most public spaces, depending on where in the world you live.
 This impacts us on several levels, for instance, it can cause breathing problems such as dyspnea, stress, and anxiousness.

-In countries like Thailand, you can socialize outside without a mask but as soon as you enter an establishment, such as a shopping mall or grocery store, you are expected to wear a mask.
-Without one, you will not be allowed entry.
-While in countries such as Sweden, it is up to the individual to wear a mask or not.
+In countries like Thailand, you can socialize outside without a mask, but as soon as you enter an establishment, such as a shopping mall or grocery store, you are expected to wear a mask.
+Without one, you will not be allowed entry, while in countries such as Sweden, it is up to the individual to wear a mask or not.

 Face Mask Requirements Causing Breathing Issues

-This could then result in what medically is called temporary dyspnea, a feeling that you can’t catch your breath or that you are suffocating.
+This could then result in what is medically called temporary dyspnea, a feeling that you can’t catch your breath or that you are suffocating.
 If a person is going through any of these experiences, it can easily make you feel stressed or anxious, further deteriorating the condition.

 As mentioned, one of the main symptoms of dyspnea is labored breathing.
-The root cause behind this could be an underlying medical condition that has been triggered due to the breathing difficulties caused by wearing a face mask or if you have undertaken a physical activity.
+The root cause behind this could be an underlying medical condition that has been triggered due to the breathing difficulties caused by wearing a face mask, or if you have undertaken a physical activity.